Confederate Heritage Fund

 But, because the Southern States left the Union to avoid

-protect slavery, few experts expect the South to return.
+to protect slavery, the South did not return.

 "No amendment shall be made to the Constitution which will

-within any State, with the domestic institutions thereof, including
+interfere, within any State, with the domestic institutions

 See Northern Permanent Slavery Amendment